kurt-krueckeberg/23tree-in-cpp/notes/tree23.rst

      pnode->convertTo2Node(node4); // takes a rvalue: Node4&&

-convertTo2Node(Node4&&) also connects node4's two left most children as pnode's its left and right children.
+**convertTo2Node(Node4&&)** also connects node4's two left most children as pnode's left and right children.
 The other larger 2-node is allocated on the
 heap:

 .. code-block:: cpp

     std::unique_ptr<Node23> larger_2node{std::make_unique<Node23>(node4)}; // puts node4.keys_values[2] into larger_2node's keys_values[0] and
                                                                            // connects node4's two right most children as its left and right children.
 Next, split chandles three cases:

-1.) when pnode is the root, it calls CreateNewRoot to add a new root node above pnode
+1. when pnode is the root, it calls CreateNewRoot to add a new root node above pnode

 .. code-block:: cpp